zams-putra/zams-putra/README.md

 - im a spinach 😁
 - im an alien 🦖

+## Dear devil
+are you in there?
+i'm so lonely you know that.

 ``` golang []
 func Hi(name string) string {
   return "hi " + name